LucHermitte/local_vimrc/README.md

 ## History

+- v2.1.1 Bug fix in support of regex in white/black/... lists.
 - v2.1.0 Whitelist, blacklist & co
          Requires lh-vim-lib 3.2.4
 - v2.0.1 Updated to match changes in lh-vim-lib 3.2.2.